Letha, Idaho

-Letha is an unincorporated community and census-designated place in Gem County, Idaho The community is located 8 mi west of Emmett.
+Letha is an unincorporated community and census-designated place in Gem County, Idaho.
+The community is located 8 mi west of Emmett.
 The Payette River flows northeast of Letha.
 The population was 161 at the 2020 census.

 History

 Letha was founded by W.W.
-Wilton and a Colonel Barnard and named for Wilton's daughter, Letha Wilton.
-It was built approximately midway along the railway running from Emmett to New Plymouth, Idaho, with anticipation that it would become a major rail center; although this never occurred, Letha today remains a service center for the adjacent farms and ranches.
+Wilton and Colonel Barnard and named for Wilton's daughter, Letha Wilton.
+It was built approximately midway along the railway running from Emmett to New Plymouth, Idaho, with the anticipation that it would become a major rail center.
+However, this never occurred; Letha today remains a service center for the adjacent farms and ranches.

 Letha's population was estimated at 100 in 1960.

 Utilities and services

 The community includes a fire department, religious facilities, and manufacturing facilities.
-Higher education, police, medical and legal services are found at nearby Emmett.
+Higher education, police, medical, and legal services are found in nearby Emmett.